 2. Students will be able to learn about and cope with transitional issues that they face upon arriving in the USA.

 By the end of the semester, the International First-Year Experience Seminar aims to:

 - Connect students to campus resources and peers

 - Serve as a platform for students to ask questions in a welcoming environment

 - Help students build a foundation for a successful academic career

 - Allow students to gain a better understanding of laws and cultural norms in the U.S.

 By the end of the course, students will be able to:

-4. Describe visa regulations for F-1/J-1 visa holders in regards to enrollment status, academics, and employment.
+- Describe immigration regulations for F-1/J-1 students in regards to enrollment status, academics, and employment

 - Recognize the significance of American history and how it impacts U.S. culture